nagwww/aws-s3-book/README.md

 * User level security
   * AWS IAM Policy

-Things to note :

-AWS account which create the object is the owner of the object.
-Here are few example,
+The AWS account which creates the object is the owner of the object.

-Tools I use to monitor my S3.
+# Tools

+---

+Here are a few tools which is used to Monitor AWS S3

 Security Monkey